CSCAR/workshop-stata-intro/stata_markdown/02-the-basics-of-stata.md

 ```
 doedit
 ```
-- If you select some commands in the Review pane, you can right click and choose "Send select to Do-file Editor".
+- If you select some commands in the History pane, you can right click and choose "Send select to Do-file Editor".

 For the last option there, note that performing that twice will create two separate Do-files instead of appending the commands.
-Instead, you can copy and paste from the Review pane to add to an existing Do-file.
+Instead, you can copy and paste from the History pane to add to an existing Do-file.

 Let's manually add some commands to a Do-file to see how to execute the commands.
 In a Do-file editor, enter the following